nathansamano/tic-tac-toe/README.md

 Target file:  src/../TicTacStartNDSActivity.java

-Android application that simulates a game of Tic-Tac-Toe for two players.
+Freshman Android application that simulates a game of Tic-Tac-Toe for two players.